eic/pfRICH/README.md

 book-keeping (there is no way a reconstruction code can pick up an optical configuration which is inconsistent with the GEANT geometry used in this simulation pass).
-All in all, it is a *development* style package, limited in its functionality, and designed just to do the job of implementing and trying out changes in the detector geometry in as simple and efficient way as possible, rather than a versatile solid framework with a detector configuration being changed on a time scale of weeks and months.
+All in all, it is a *development* style package, limited in its functionality, and designed just to do the job of implementing and trying out changes in the detector geometry *by you* in as simple and efficient way as possible (on a time scale of minutes for a full edit-compile-run-reconstruct sequence for O(10k) events), rather than a versatile solid framework with a detector configuration being changed *by somebody else for you* on a time scale of weeks and months.

 One downside of this approach is a necessity to keep track of *your own changes* and do not let them interfere (after a *pull* request) with other changes occasionally happening in the repository.
 There are